-Former Action Group Members – who remain as dear and committed friends
+Former Action Group Members – who remain as dear and committed friends with ongoing investment

 Dr Judith Wester, a founder Member of SAND, is Director of CEDAR, a non-profit organisation dedicated to bringing knowledge, understanding and acceptance of death through education and consultancy.
 CEDAR provides death education to those working in the public and private sectors, community groups and individuals needing to know how to talk about death and deliver bad news in compassionate and appropriate ways. (from the start – April 2016)